LongPham7/Defunctionalization-of-monotone-problems/README.md

     alex -o Tokeniser.hs TokenRules.x
     happy -o Parser.hs Grammar.y

 The output Haskell code is placed in Tokeniser.hs and Parser.hs.
-The names of these files must be exact.
+The names of these files must be exact since they are imported to other Haskell modules.

 To compile the Haskell source code, run